oslego/oslego.github.com/src/writing/css-shapes-reference-boxes/understanding-reference-box.md

 ### Margins and shapes

-It's __very important__ to understand that all reference boxes define coordinate systems for shapes, but only the `margin-box` reference box actually clips the shape.
+It's __very important__ to understand that all reference boxes define coordinate systems for shapes, but only the `margin-box` actually clips the shape.
 This means that shapes larger than other reference boxes will eventually be clipped by the `margin-box`.
 Therefore, an element's margin can be used to increase the surface where the shape will draw, if it extends beyond other reference boxes.

 ## The border-box